“’ZINES, QUEENS AND EVERYTHING IN BETWEEN”

-Register today for the inaugural writing workshop of 2016 RQ Writing Academy series: “Finding Honey in the Rock: A Workshop of Obsession” with Danez Smith at The Lightbox at the Goldman Warehouse on Thursday, April 28th from 5:00 – 6:30 pm.
+Register today for the next writing workshop of the 2016 RQ Writing Academy series: “‘Zines, Queens and Everything in Between” with Emanuel Ribas and J.V.
+Portal at HistoryMiami on Sunday, May 22nd.
 Space is limited.
 RSVP below.

 COST: *All Reading Queer workshops are free and open to the public.
 However, we depend on your donations to support our programming.
 Make a donation today.

 *The Reading Queer Writing Academy aims to inspire and prepare members of the queer community to tap into the powerful potential inherent to the act and the art of writing.
 Consisting of a series of distinct workshops spread out throughout the calendar year, the Academy will serve as a platform for writers of all walks of life to explore, pursue and perfect the craft in its myriad forms.
 As an expression of our conviction that writing is a right, not a privilege, all workshops are open to the general public regardless of an individual’s ability to pay.

 EMANUEL RIBAS is a Cuban-American artist born and raised in Miami.
 He is a full-time student at New World School of the Arts, and a slave to the restaurant industry – until further notice.
 Emanuel, also known as Emi, or Manny comes from a Christian middle class Cuban machista background, and is one of two openly gay members in his family.
 His work explores human behavior, the idea of death, and semiotics through different mediums and artistic styles.
 In the last two years his work has been exhibited at Guccivuitton Gallery (now called VersaceVersaceVersace), and in the NWSA Rising Star Show.